-Mangrove Hall: This 3,304-square-foot banquet hall (180 capacity) is popular for weddings and receptions, bar and bat mitzvahs, anniversary celebrations, corporate meetings, and other group functions.
+This 3,304-square-foot banquet hall (180 capacity) is popular for weddings and receptions, bar and bat mitzvahs, anniversary celebrations, corporate meetings, and other group functions.
 The facility includes a caterer’s warming kitchen and individual dressing rooms for the bride and groom.
 An adjacent boardroom (15 capacity) can be rented separately for smaller meetings.
 The courtyard area outside the Mangrove Hall is also available for outdoor ceremonies.
-Mangrove Hall floor plan (PDF 212 KB)
+Mangrove Hall floor plan.

-Observation Tower: Take the elevator or stairs to the top of this 68-foot, five-level structure for spectacular views of the mangrove estuary, West Lake, the Intracoastal Waterway, and the Atlantic Ocean.
-NOTE: The Observation Tower is temporarily closed.
+Take the elevator or stairs to the top of this 68-foot, five-level structure for spectacular views of the West Lake mangrove estuary, the Intracoastal Waterway, and the Atlantic Ocean.

-South Trail: This 2.3-mile gravel trail, accessible from the north side of the park, meanders through mangroves and is popular with walkers and bicyclists.
+This 2.3-mile gravel trail, accessible from the north side of the park, meanders through mangroves and is popular with walkers and bicyclists.
 There are two gazebos, one with a great view of the Intracoastal Waterway.
-Trail map and photos
+Trail map and photos.

 If you plan to geocache in Anne Kolb Nature Center, you can use the following GPS coordinates to search for geocaches in the park: 26.04238, -80.12424.
 Please be aware of the following guidelines that apply to geocaching at Anne Kolb Nature Center in addition to the guidelines set forth on the geocaching Web page.